EVMcrispr/evmcrispr-doc/aragonOS/vault.md

 Here is an exhaustive list of roles for the vault app:

 - `TRANSFER_ROLE`
-  - Allows an entity to transfer tokens from the vault's address
+  - Allows an entity to transfer tokens from the vault's address.

 <details>
 <summary>Types of Entities</summary>